-Risk assessment methodology for extreme events.
+Risk assessment methodology for extreme events

-For the quantification of risk in the face of extreme events, Endesa uses a consolidated methodology of catastrophic risk analysis, used in the field of insurance and also in IPCC reports23.
+For the quantification of risk in the face of extreme events, Endesa uses a consolidated methodology of catastrophic risk analysis, used in the field of insurance and also in IPCC reports16.
 The methodology can be applied to the set of analysable extreme events, such as gales, heat waves, floods, etc.

-- The probability of the event (Hazard), i.e., the theoretical frequency in a given period, the "return period".
-Risk maps are prepared which are associated, for the different types of extreme event in each geographical point of the map, with the corresponding estimate of the frequency associated with the extreme event. - Vulnerability, which indicates the value lost or affected as a result of the extreme event, in percentage terms.
+The probability of the event (Hazard), i.e., the theoretical frequency in a given period, the "return period".
+Risk maps are prepared which are associated, for the different types of extreme event in each geographical point of the map, with the corresponding estimate of the frequency associated with the extreme event.

+Vulnerability, which indicates the value lost or affected as a result of the extreme event, in percentage terms.
 This allows both the impacts on the facilities and the impact on service continuity, both generation and distribution, to be considered.
-Endesa performs vulnerability analyses of its facilities, allowing a matrix that relates installation types to the extreme events that may significantly affect them. - The exposure is the set of economic values in Endesa's portfolio that might be impacted in a nonnegligible way by catastrophic natural events.
-Specific analyses are also carried out for this parameter for different generation technologies, for distribution infrastructures and for services provided to the end customer.
+Endesa performs vulnerability analyses of its facilities, allowing a matrix that relates installation types to the extreme events that may significantly affect them.